aiven/devportal/docs/platform/howto/technical-emails.rst

 Get technical notifications
 ============================

-To stay up to date with the latest news about the services in a project, you can set up email or Slack notifications for technical contacts for the project.
+To stay up to date with the latest news about the services in a project, you can set up notifications for technical contacts for the project.

 Notifications include information about plan sizes, performance, outages and scheduled maintenance.
 High priority notifications (for example, a plan running out of space) are also sent to project admin users.